Current stage: Hearing Held

 The defendant must file its answer to the complaint by 4/24/2026.

-The court extended the deadline for the defendant to answer, move, or otherwise respond to the complaint to 2026-06-29.
+The defendant's deadline to answer, move, or otherwise respond to the complaint is extended to June 29, 2026.

 Extracted from court filings.
 Check linked sources for official deadlines.